The Bell Curve: Criticism by Stephen Jay Gould

 In a 1995 interview with Frank Miele of Skeptic, Murray denied making each of these four assumptions.

 Criticism by James Heckman

-The Nobel Memorial Prize-winning economist James Heckman considers two assumptions made in the book to be questionable: that g accounts for correlation across test scores and performance in society, and that g cannot be manipulated.
+The Nobel Prize-winning economist James Heckman considers two assumptions made in the book to be questionable: that g accounts for correlation across test scores and performance in society, and that g cannot be manipulated.
 Heckman's reanalysis of the evidence used in The Bell Curve found contradictions: